 The rabbi regularly studies in Israel at the Shalom Hartman Institute.
 He is an alumnus of the Institute for Jewish Spirituality program for rabbis.
 Rabbi Bronstein is renowned for his weekly study group with White Plains rabbis from four different streams of Judaism.
 The group has met regularly for over twenty-five years.

-A native of Houston, Texas, Rabbi Bronstein has a Bachelor’s degree from Yale University and a Master’s in Education from Boston University (where he also became a die-hard Red Sox fan).
+A native of Houston, Texas, Rabbi Bronstein has a Bachelor’s degree from Yale University and a Master’s degree in Education from Boston University (where he also became a die-hard Red Sox fan).
 Before entering the rabbinate, he was Educational Director at Congregation Beth El in Sudbury, Massachusetts, working with Rabbi Lawrence Kushner; and Educational Director in Commack, New York with Rabbi Mark Winer.

 Rabbi Bronstein was ordained in 1987 at Hebrew Union College – Jewish Institute of Religion in New York.
 Before joining Bet Am Shalom, Rabbi Bronstein was Assistant Rabbi of Temple Shaaray Tefila in Manhattan under Rabbi Harvey Tattlebaum.